marverenic/Jockey/README.md

 # Jockey
 Jockey is a music player for Android based on Google's Material Design standards.
-The point of Jockey is to be a simple, lightweight media player designed for normal people (meaning that if you need an EQ, gapless playback, crossfade, or replay gain, Jockey probably isn't for you).
+The point of Jockey is to be a simple, lightweight media player with features designed for music enthusiasts and casual listeners alike.
+Currently Jockey is notably lacking a number of enthusiast features like custom equalizers, gapless playback, crossfade and replay gain which may be added in the future.

 ![Default library view](http://i.imgur.com/tFZTUU2.png)
 ![Designed for tablets](http://i.imgur.com/VYxek4n.png)

-Also, Jockey was coded by a college student with only one semester of Computer Science.
-That being said, if you decide to modify Jockey, I apologize in advance.

 ### Downloads
 To download compiled versions of Jockey, visit the [build branch](https://github.com/marverenic/Jockey/tree/build).
-In order to install comiled APK's, you will need to enable installation of applications from third party sources if you haven't already done so, and then sideload the APK.
+In order to install compiled APK's, you will need to enable installation of applications from third party sources if you haven't already done so, and then sideload the APK.
 There are many guides available online that demonstrate this process in detail.

 ### Permissions
+#### Android 6.0 and higher
+**Storage**
+Jockey needs permission to Storage so that it can scan for music and play songs.
+Without this permission, Jockey can't work and will just kind of stare at you passive-aggressively until you grant this permission
+#### Android 5.1 and lower
 **Read and write to external storage**
 Used to save local data; primarily used for Last.fm cache, library storage, and other small miscellaneous files.
 **Internet**
 Used to retrieve information and thumbnails for artists from Last.fm and upload anonymous usage and crash data with Crashlytics
 **Network State**
 Used to prevent Jockey from using mobile data (if this preference is enabled)
 **Keep awake**